SkyMavisGann/Mariana/README.md

 If no one is pushing a tentacle they slowly rotate back down to have an angle of 0.

 This is a work in progress gamemaker game.
-The sole programmer and composer is Kyle Gann however there are a few artists.
+The sole programmer and composer is Sky Mavis Gann however there are a few artists.

 Sprite credit: